 - Live chat: speak with our advisors live from the website

-However you contact us one of our team can help with any queries and then start your initial consultation.
+Either way, you can contact our personal injury solicitors about any queries and then start your initial consultation.

 Useful contacts and services

-If you’ve had an accident in Exeter then as well as speaking to our team at Legal Expert, there are a number of other organisations you may need to contact which we’ve listed here for your convenience:
+If you’ve had an accident in Exeter, then as well as speaking to our team at Legal Expert, there are several other organisations you may need to contact, which we’ve listed here for your convenience: